elimer2/noteTaker/README.md

 # noteTaker

 Note taking app

 ## Description

-Project consists of a Javascript run random password generator.
+Project consists of a note taking application.

 ## Technology Used